As diagnosis and treatments for breast cancer improve, more and more women are surviving their diagnosis—and surviving longer.

-Breastfeeding: If you're able, breastfeeding your baby lowers your risk of breast cancer.
+If you’re able, breastfeeding your baby lowers your risk of breast cancer.

 - The shedding of tissue during lactation and the elimination of breast cells at the end of lactation both provide protection.

-Healthy Diet: A plant-based diet with a variety of fruits, vegetables, beans and whole grains can help you maintain a healthy weight and therefore lower your risk.
+A plant-based diet with a variety of fruits, vegetables, beans and whole grains can help you maintain a healthy weight and therefore lower your risk.

-Family History: Inheriting BRCA-1 or other “cancer genes” does increase risk, but these inherited genetic factors are responsible for only about 5 to 10 percent of all breast cancers.
+Inheriting BRCA-1 or other “cancer genes” does increase risk, but these inherited genetic factors are responsible for only about 5 to 10 percent of all breast cancers.

 The science of survival.